 What is Summer Staff?

-Imagine working with a professional student ministry staff and team of other like-minded college students to prepare lessons, events, camping trips, mission trips, etc. Our goal with Summer Staff is to give a small group of college students an experience of a lifetime learning exactly what it is like to run a ministry from top to bottom.
-Not only will you be challenged to grow in every area of ministry, we are committing to walking with you every step of the way so that you grow not only as a leader... but as a servant of Christ!
+Imagine working with a professional ministry staff and team of other like-minded college and grad students to prepare lessons, events, camps, retreats, mission trips, VBS, etc. Our goal with Summer Staff is to give a small group of college and grad students a well rounded experience to learn exactly what it is like to run a ministry from top to bottom.
+Not only will you be challenged to grow in every area of ministry, but we are committed to walking with you so that you grow not only as a leader... but also as a servant of Christ.
 Simply put, we want to help you find your place in ministry and do whatever we can to help you thrive in your calling!

 All applications must be turned in by February 1, 2019